SasView/sasview/src/sans/models/media/model_functions.rst

 **2.2.5.
 DABModel (Debye-Anderson-Brumberger Model)**

 Calculates the scattering from a randomly distributed, two-phase system based on the Debye-Anderson-Brumberger (DAB) model for such systems.
-The two-phase system is characterized by a single length scale, the correlation length, which is a measure of the average spacing between regions of phase 1 and phase 2.
-The model also assumes smooth interfaces between the phases and hence exhibits Porod behavior (I ~ Q-4) at large Q (Q\*correlation length >> 1).
+The two-phase system is characterized by a single length scale, the correlation length, which is a measure of the average spacing between regions of phase 1 and phase 2. **The model also assumes smooth interfaces** **between the phases** and hence exhibits Porod behavior (I ~ *q*\ :sup:`-4`) at large *q* (*QL* >> 1).

+The DAB model is ostensibly a development of the earlier Debye-Bueche model.

+*2.2.5.1.
+Definition*

 .. image:: img/image180.PNG

-The parameter L is referred to as the correlation length.
+The parameter *L* is the correlation length.

-For 2D plot, the wave transfer is defined as
+For 2D data: The 2D scattering intensity is calculated in the same way as 1D, where the *q* vector is defined as

 .. image:: img/image040.GIF